Stuycs-K/final-project-8-jiangj-nadeemr/WORKLOG.md

 CW: Worked on designing the gameboard and how it would work.
 Also added Token class with annotations
 HW: Finished some methods for Token class and finished its constructor.

-info
+## 5/24/2023
+CW: Worked with Jonathan in-class to create the board on processing -- got the sketch on processing sucessfully.
+HW: Worked on trying to move the tokens based on what Jonathan made; added tokens to green home base. info